Home

 Eventually, many adult adoptees get involved in finding birth parents.
 I was one of them.
 By sharing my story here, I’m hoping to help other adoptees with their search.

 Once I started, I learned my birth mother’s full name and history in less than a year.
-But the process of identifying my birth father stretched out over 26 years.
+But the process of identifying my birth father stretched out over three decades.

 My Secret Adoption